ThinkDataEd/curriculum/docs/vocabulary/unit3.md

 ### sampling bias

 !!! note ""
-    a description of the process, or the sampling plan, that is used to collect data, and oftens produces a biased result; the resulting samples tend to produce results that are influenced in one particular direction
+    occurs when the resulting samples tend to produce results that are influenced in one particular direction

 ### self-reported